NB: I am currently on hiatus throughout May so will not be responding to comments until June.

 The others ended in one or multiple murders because obviously someone has to get jealous and kill as a result.
 None were in the romance genre.

-These two examples, villainous and unhealthy polyamory, are not good representation.
+These two examples, villainous and unhealthy polyamory, are not good representations.

 They can be harmful in the real world, the same way as any other stereotype, by promoting the idea that people who are in polyamorous relationships must be either immoral or unhealthy in some way.